Jack-Works/async-call-rpc/README.md

 -   This package ships ES2018 syntax (leave async function untransformed).

--   Runtime requirement: At least ECMAScript 6, `globalThis`, well known Symbol `Symbol.asyncIterator` if you use Async Call remote generator function support.
+-   Runtime requirement: At least ECMAScript 6, `globalThis`

+-   Well known Symbol `Symbol.asyncIterator` if you use AsyncCallGenerator function support.

+-   Note: Because this library is not presuming you are using any ECMAScript engine, therefore you need to implement the MessageChannel interface (`{ on(event: string, callback: (data: unknown) => void): void; emit(event: string, data: unknown): void }`) to let this library exchange message. `emit()` on the client side should call the callback on the server side.

 ## Entry